 After a few sessions your dog should have a basic understanding of getting in the water and returning to you on recall and now you can move to SWIM TO ME DRILL.
-For this drill you will use the same pond you did simple de-cheating in but now you will be asking the dog to go out for a retrieve at a short distance and make the right decision to return directly to whatever position around the pond you're at .
+For this drill you will use the same pond you did simple de-cheating in but now you will be asking the dog to go out for a retrieve at a short distance and make the right decision to return directly to whatever position around the pond you're at.

-For this drill there will be 3 location - yellow stars - where you will toss a bumper, but 8 locations, positions A-H, where the dog will be allowed to exit.
+For this drill there will be 3 locations - yellow stars - where you will toss a bumper, but 8 locations, positions A-H, where the dog will be allowed to exit.
 Ignore positions I,J,K and L, for now

 Start at the water's edge, with your dog at heel at position A, toss a bumper into the pond, try to hit the middle of the pond.
 Send your dog for the retrieve.
 As your dog is making the retrieve you will walk to position B. Once your dog picks up the bumper give your recall command and apply light pressure to the long line to guide him to you.
-Repeat the throw from position B and require the dog to return to position C. Continue with this until you and your dog have retrieved and returned to each of the positions the corners of the pond where he will be presented with converging shorelines and a greater temptation to not take a straight-line return.
+Repeat the throw from position B and require the dog to return to position C. Continue with this until you and your dog have retrieved and returned to each of the positions has only been presented with one visible shoreline.
+Now you will ask him to start returning to the corners of the pond where he will be presented with converging shorelines and a greater temptation to not take a straight-line return.